 19.4 ITEM 14.1 OF THE LEGAL COMMITTEE MINUTES - 6 MAY 2021 - SEEKING INSTRUCTIONS REGARDING LEGAL MATTER [CONFIDENTIAL MATTER IN ACCORDANCE WITH LOCAL GOVERNMENT ACT 1995 s.5.23(2)(d)]

 This item is recommended to be confidential because it contains matters of a legal nature.

-See Confidential Item circulated with the Agenda under Separate Cover.
+The Council considered the Confidential Item circulated with the Agenda under Separate Cover.